ampproject/amphtml/contributing/building-an-amp-extension.md

 - **Usage**: Use this to actually render the final version of your element.
 If the element should load a video, this is where you load the video.
-This needs to return a promise that resolves when the element is considered “laid out” - usually this means load event has fired but can be different from element to element.
-Note that load events usually are fired very early so if there’s another event that your element can listen to that have a better meaning of ready-ness, use that to resolve your promise instead - for example: [amp-youtube](https://github.com/ampproject/amphtml/blob/master/extensions/amp-youtube/0.1/amp-youtube.js) uses the playerready event that the underlying YT Player
+This needs to return a promise that resolves when the element is considered "laid out" - usually this means load event has fired but can be different from element to element.
+Note that load events usually are fired very early so if there's another event that your element can listen to that have a better meaning of ready-ness, use that to resolve your promise instead - for example: [amp-youtube](https://github.com/ampproject/amphtml/blob/master/extensions/amp-youtube/0.1/amp-youtube.js) uses the playerready event that the underlying YT Player